 - Instant Confirmation Message Text is the next box.
 The content you insert here will appear on the screen immediately after your visitor submits the form.

-- Send Confirmation E-mail is a slider that can be set to On or Off.
-If this is set to on, it means your customers will receive an automated e-mail from you that (hopefully) lets them know you received their information.
+- Send Confirmation E-mail is a slider that can be set to Yes or No. If this is set to Yes, it means your customers will receive an automated e-mail from you that (hopefully) lets them know you received their information.

 - The following box is Type of Confirmation E-mail.